DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 If you do wish to build the jar, you can use [maven](https://maven.apache.org/download.cgi) to do so.
-The build requires JDK8.
-Before you run the build the first time, you need to download the Apigee Edge dependencies into your local maven repo.

-Preparation, first time only: `./buildsetup.sh`
+The build requires JDK v8 and maven 3.9.

 To build: `mvn clean package`

 The Jar source code includes tests.

-If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-awsv4sig-20240411.jar) to your apiproxy/resources/java directory.
+If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-awsv4sig-20240424.jar) to your apiproxy/resources/java directory.
 If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor .